 Once your filter is removed you will now follow up with your primary care doctor.
-Whenever you see a doctor for the first time, you should mention you have had a history of blood clots and an IVC filter placed in the past.
+Whenever you see a new doctor for the first time, you should mention you have had a history of blood clots and an IVC filter placed in the past.
 This is important if you are:

-- Having surgery. - Being treated for a new condition or taking new medicines.
+- Having surgery.

+- Being treated for a new condition.

+- Taking new medicines.

-If you are taking anticoagulation or blood thinning medicines, such as Coumadin[®], Lovenox[®], or Fragmin[®], be sure to have the needed routine tests to check your bloods clotting time.
+If you are taking anticoagulation or blood thinning medicines, such as Coumadin®, Lovenox®, or Fragmin®, be sure to have the needed routine tests to check your blood's clotting time.